Lattice Dynamics 1: Harmonic Approximation

 The ‘from_file()’ method.

-is a general-propose method designed to be called (in most cases) internally.
+Please note that the phonon read methods defined in io modules are general-propose methods designed to be called (in most cases) internally.
 Users are always recommended to use the from_file()

-method after instantiation.
+method after object instantiation.

 [2]: